https://www.ku.com.au/

 Harmony Garden, Point Park

-The adorable Harmony Garden in Point Park is one of the best playgrounds in Melbourne for nature and art lovers.
+The adorable Harmony Garden in Point Park is one of the best parks in Melbourne for kids who love nature and art.
 The art-based nature playspace is nestled in the heart of Docklands and offers kids a chance to relish their love of nature and nature-based play with rain gardens, water storage cells, musical instruments, slides, sandpit diggers, a merry-go-round and more.

 Location: Yarra's Edge, Docklands